aurora-opensource/xviz/docs/protocol-schema/style-specification.md

 How to color `point` primitives.
 Can be one of 3 values:

-- `default` - use inline colors if provided, or `fill_colors` style otherwise
+- `DEFAULT` - use inline colors if provided, or `fill_colors` style otherwise
-- `elevation` - color by elevation from the ground.
+- `ELEVATION` - color by elevation from the ground.
-- `distance_to_vehicle` - color by distance to the vehicle.
+- `DISTANCE_TO_VEHICLE` - color by distance to the vehicle.

 ## Remarks